silviot/edx-platform-wiki/Microsites-Theming.md

 * **FEATURES('USE_MICROSITES')** - Internal Boolean toggle for enabling the microsites feature.
 This is not configured directly in a settings.py file, but instead is overridden in the code itself.

-## Styling overrides
+## Mako Template and Styling overrides

 Create a directory with the same name as the microsite key under MICROSITE_ROOT_DIR.
 Under this directory create 3 folders.
 See common/test/test_microsites/test_microsite for examples.
 * **css** - create a .css file under this dir and specify it with the css_overrides_file setting
 * **images** - create this folder, and in it put your background image, header logo, etc. Specify them with the logo_image_url and course_index_overlay_logo_file settings.
 * **templates** - create a directory named "templates" (hard coded.
 See common/djangoapps/microsite_configuration/middleware.py method get_microsite_template_path).
 Under here you would put any mako templates you want to override.
+These must have the same relative paths as the templates under /lms/templates.
+For example, if you wanted to override the templates/emails/activation_email.txt, then it should have the same pathing in your overrides directory.

+## Examples

+TBD